kparc/kcc/README.md

 #### indentation

-This is a tricky subject in k.
+This is a tricky subject in 𝒌.
 Basically, what you generally want is **no indentation**.
-This means if your k expression is getting so large that you are tempted to split it into separate lines, you likely need to refactor or return to the blackboard.
+This means if your 𝒌 expression is getting so large that you are tempted to split it into separate lines, you likely need to refactor or return to the blackboard.
 Sometimes, however, indentation is fine and even necessary, and it is always *one space*.
 Not two, not four, one.
-Tabs will be frowned upon because they take a lot of *space*, see below.
+Tabs will be frowned upon because they eat up a lot of *space*, see below.

 #### identifiers

-Variable names in k follow an unusual convention.
-Capitals are used by k programmers very sparingly, which applies both to code and comments.
-Identifiers in `camelCase` can sometimes be tolerated, while `c_style` identifiers are not permitted at all since `_` is an operator.
+Variable names in 𝒌 follow an unusual convention.
+Capitals are used by 𝒌 programmers very sparingly, which applies both to code and comments.
+While identifiers in `camelCase` can sometimes be tolerated, `c_style` identifiers are not permitted at all since `_` is an operator.
 Identifiers of functions and variables are very often boiled down to an absolute minimum, names 1-3 characters long are commonplace, which does not impact readability given that their definitions are annotated.
-Short identifiers might sound like a bad idea to Java programmers who are used to see identifiers longer than 100 bytes, but unlike Java, k source requires very little or no scrolling.
+Short identifiers might sound like a bad idea to Java programmers who are used to see identifiers longer than 2^8 bytes, but unlike Java, 𝒌 source requires very little or no scrolling.
 When the entire program fits in your visual buffer, "cryptic" identifiers are no longer a problem because their annotated declarations are always right in front of you:

 ```q
 kei:42   /kenneth eugene iverson